Class Layout

 • Gets or sets whether this layout needs to be performed again (if false).
 Instead of setting this property directly, it is normal to set it to false by calling invalidateLayout, since that also requests performing a layout in the near future.

 • Gets or sets whether this layout depends on the Diagram.viewportBounds's size.
 If set to true, the layout will invalidate when the Diagram's viewport changes size.
-This only applies to diagram layouts, not to group layouts, and only when Diagram.autoScale is set to Diagram.None.
+This only applies to diagram layouts, not to group layouts, and only when Diagram.autoScale is set to AutoScale.None.

 The default value is false.
 Setting this property to true will invalidate this layout.